gRPC API Documentation

 The published site includes a gRPC API browser panel with dedicated viewers for API info, services, and methods.

 Document REST APIs with full endpoint specifications, OpenAPI import and export, seven HTTP methods, parameters, request and response bodies linked to shared schemas, authentication schemes, and a published API browser.
-REST is one of six API types (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) sharing a unified schema layer.
+REST is part of the API documentation suite (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) sharing a unified schema layer.

 Document GraphQL APIs with queries, mutations, subscriptions, custom scalars, directives, interfaces, and per-operation authentication in NeoArc Studio.

-Document event-driven and asynchronous APIs with channels, operations, messages, protocol bindings for 18 protocols, 13 security schemes, reusable traits, and AsyncAPI 3.0 export in NeoArc Studio.
+Document event-driven and asynchronous APIs with channels, operations, messages, protocol bindings across a wide range of protocols, security schemes, reusable traits, and AsyncAPI 3.0 export in NeoArc Studio.

-Define data structures with ten field types, 65+ type specialisations, and 50+ validation rules.
+Define data structures with field types covering strings, numbers, booleans, objects, arrays and more, type specialisations for fine-grained modelling, and validation rules covering type safety, cardinality, referential integrity and cross-field constraints.
 Create reusable schemas that stay synchronised across your documentation.